stephenvisser/aspnet-mvc-intro/content/index.md

 - scaffolding
 - MVC is fully pluggable - pieces of the framework can be swapped out and replaced with alternative implementations (ControllerFactory, DependencyResolver, view engine, etc.)
 - finally embraced important software principles like... -> [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection)!
-- design with testing in mind - dependencies throughout can be mocked and fully tested
+- design with testing in mind - dependencies throughout can be mocked and fully tested, better supporting a [TDD](http://en.wikipedia.org/wiki/Test-driven_development) approach
 - validation (client side and server side, respecting [DataAnnotations](http://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.aspx))

 ###Why use it?